DrSimulate/gallery/README.md

 #### Example: Kinematics 2D

-Description: We define a triangle in the reference configuration.
+Description: We visualize large deformation kinematics in two dimensions.
+We define a triangle in the reference configuration.
 This triangle is then deformed according to the deformation mapping `phi(X,t)` which depends on time through the `ValueTracker`.

 Video link: [https://youtu.be/dT30kLnQNUE](https://youtu.be/dT30kLnQNUE)